Cuenca-Andres/Cuenca-Portfolio.github.io/_posts/2020-06-23-DC-motorPID.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/DCmotor/arduino-PID.jpg" alt="">

 ### Introduction
+This DIY post covers on how to set up a DC motor with quadrature encoder, and compile an Arduino PID controller code, to turn the shaft of the motor to any desire setpoint value.

 ### Materials for this project
 For this project the following materials were purchased